Mariano-Esteban/Ensor-384kHz-32bit/Ambisonics recording/rock_5c - Ensor384.md

 **Ambisonics Recording**

-The rock-5c card, along with the Ensor-384 card, can be used to perform first-grade Ambisonic recording tests with four differential microphones identical to those on the Ensor-384 card, at 192kHz/32bit.
+The rock-5c card, along with the Ensor-384 card, can be used to perform first-order Ambisonic recording tests with four differential microphones identical to those on the Ensor-384 card, at 192kHz/32bit.

 I've noticed that some of the most commonly used microphones for Ambisonic recordings are the Rode NT-SF1